Ameliasks/dms1_blog/posts/fourteen-blog-post.md

 ![photo 1](photos/41.png)
 *Experiment with HDRIs and optical illusion*

 For my optical illusion/ anamorphic experiement, I utilised the terrain scene from the last lesson and juxtaposed it with a moon.
-I wanted to make the moon appear to be very large, but in fact, it is just positioned very close to the camera.
+I wanted to make the moon appear to be very large, when in fact it is just positioned very close to the camera.

 I wanted to familiar myself with using SkyBox and HDRIs as I know I would need this knowledge on lighting later on in my own project.
 I also found new grass texture maps, just to see if the lighting effect works on materials with texture.

 ![photo 1](photos/42.png)
 *Importing SketchFab models and adding colliders*

-Ran into a few technical difficulties during this activity, such as not applying the mesh collider correctly and the character ontroller not working due to the step offset being more than 0, which I must have accidenly tweaked when going through the camera settings.
-As well as the silly mistake of not deleting old cameras.
+I ran into a few technical difficulties during this activity, such as not applying the mesh collider correctly and the character controller not working due to the step offset being more than 1, which I must have accidenly tweaked when going through the camera settings.
+And I also made the silly mistake of not deleting old cameras. *shakes head*

 # :page_with_curl: Week 8 Session 1 Homework - Assignment 3 Progress